 We facilitate discussion groups where farmers come together to share and learn from their experiences and we are also working towards creating a farmer’s co-op where shared services and supports can be accessed.

-We provide regular training sessions for local farmers on all the farming methods being used on our farm, as well as ongoing support.
-We facilitate table banking groups and micro-finance loans which farmers can used to fund innovations where setup costs are high (read more here).
+What farming supports do we provide?
+We provide regular training sessions for local farmers on all the farming methods being used on our farm, as well as ongoing support throughout the year.

 The following sections outline the programs we are currently running.